seroanalytics/.github/profile/README.md

 ## Hi there 👋

-Welcome to the **Seroanalytics** GitHub organization!
-A collection of tools to make inference of serological data a bit easier 🌍🦠
+Welcome to the **seroanalytics** GitHub organization!
+A collection of tools to make inference of serological data a bit easier 🦠🩸

 <!--